ndry/ts-jspm-template/README.md

 # TypeScript web application template
 [Demo](https://ndry.github.io/ts-jspm-template/public/index.html)

-This setup allows using the same codebase for both local development and public demo serving with static web server (e.g. using github pages).
+This setup allows using the same codebase for both local development and public demo serving with static web server (e.g. github pages).

-`local` url parameter (like in `index.html?local`) flag is useed to decide whether to use public links or local files.
+`local` url parameter flag (like in `index.html?local`) is used to decide whether to use public links or local files.
 The absence of that flag defaults to public links usage.

 The root `jspm.json` file is used to dynamically map modules versions.